metacpan/metacpan-cpan-extracted/distros/T/Test-BDD-Cucumber-Definitions/README.md

 The module exports functions `S`, `C`, `Given`, `When` and `Then`.
 These functions are identical to the same functions from the module [Test::BDD::Cucumber](https://metacpan.org/pod/Test::BDD::Cucumber).

+Additionally, the module exports several functions for parameter validation.
+These functions are exported by the `:validator` tag.

 By default, no functions are exported.
 All functions must be imported explicitly.